Avelanda/maplibre-native/docs/mdbook/src/platforms/android/android-documentation.md

 ### Snippets

 We use [a Markdown extension for snippets](https://facelessuser.github.io/pymdown-extensions/extensions/snippets/#snippet-sections).
-This way code can be referenced instead of copy pasted into the documentation.
+In this way any code can be referenced; instead of copying and pasting into the documentation.
 This avoids code examples from becoming out of date or failing to compile.
 The syntax is as follows:

 ````kotlin
 // --8<-- [start:fun]